jillesvangurp/kt-search/README.md

 }
 ```

+This creates the index and uses the mappings and settings DSL.
+With this DSL, you can map fields,
+configure analyzers, etc.
+You can read more about that [here](https://jillesvangurp.github.io/kt-search/manual/IndexManagement.html)

 To fill the index with some content, we need to use bulk operations.

 In kt-search this is made very easy with a DSL that abstracts away the book keeping